374B/Works.Fluent/README.md

       }

-With FluentSwitch, it's the same as the previous example, but instead of .SwitchAll we use .SwitchFirst
+With FluentSwitch, it's the same as the previous example, but instead of the SwitchAll method we use the SwitchFirst method.

     FluentSwitch<string>
       .Comparer(String.Equals)